JimFowler/books/Books20/Tools/doc/journals/theory.rst

 Overview
 ========

-**ajbbooks** was written primarily to facilitate user input of entries and to facilitate review of entries (proofreading) by letting the user concentrate on the content of the entry rather than the formatting.
+**journals** was written primarily to facilitate user input of entries and to facilitate review of entries (proofreading) by letting the user concentrate on the content of the entry rather than the formatting.
 In addition, it needed to be able to read the already existing book lists